Chilean transition to democracy

-On March 11, 1990, Chile transitioned to a democracy, ending their military regime led by General Augusto Pinochet.
-This transition lasted 15 years.
-Unlike most democratic transitions led by either the elite or the people, this democratic transition process is known as an intermediate transition - a transition involving both the regime and the civil society.
-Throughout the transition, as the regime increased repressive violence, it simultaneously supported liberalization - progressively strengthening democratic institutions and gradually weakening that of the military.
+The military dictatorship in Chile led by General Augusto Pinochet ended on 11 March 1990 and was replaced by a democratically elected government.
+The transition period lasted roughly two years, although some aspects of the process lasted significantly longer.
+Unlike most democratic transitions, led by either the elite or the people, Chile's democratic transition process is known as an intermediate transition – a transition involving both the regime and the civil society.
+Throughout the transition, though the regime increased repressive violence, it simultaneously supported liberalization – progressively strengthening democratic institutions and gradually weakening those of the military.

-There are three factors that contributed to the rise of democracy: the economy, the role of the military and domestic politics.
+Three factors contributed to the rise of democracy: the economy, the role of the military, and domestic politics.
 Rapid economic growth (attributed to a low inflation environment), a decline in dictatorship, and the decision of political parties to come together became the main motivation for a broad ideological coalition to be created in an effort to defeat Pinochet and his military rule.
-Today, Chile is ranked 29 in the current democracy index.
+Chile was previously a democracy during the Presidential Republic (1925–1973).

-The preparation for the transition began within the dictatorship itself when a Constitution establishing a transition itinerary was approved in a plebiscite.
-From 11 March 1981 to March 1990, several organic constitutional laws were approved, leading to the final restoration of democracy.
-After the 1988 plebiscite, the 1980 Constitution (which is still in effect today) was amended to ease provisions for future amendments to the constitution, create more seats in the senate, diminish the role of the National Security Council, and equalize the number of civilian and military members (four members each).
+Preparation for the transition began within the dictatorship itself, when a constitution establishing a transition process was approved in a plebiscite.
+From 11 March 1981 to March 1990, several organic constitutional laws were approved, intended to lead to the restoration of democracy.
+After the 1988 plebiscite, the 1980 Constitution (still in effect today) was amended to ease provisions for future amendments to the constitution, create more seats in the senate, diminish the role of the National Security Council, and equalize the number of civilian and military members (four members each).

-Christian Democrat Patricio Aylwin served from 1990 to 1994 and was succeeded by another Christian Democrat, Eduardo Frei Ruiz-Tagle (son of Eduardo Frei Montalva), leading the same coalition for a six-year term.
+Christian Democrat Patricio Aylwin served from 1990 to 1994 and was succeeded by another Christian Democrat, Eduardo Frei Ruiz-Tagle (son of Eduardo Frei Montalva), leading the same coalition for a further six-year term.
 Ricardo Lagos Escobar of the Socialist Party and the Party for Democracy led the Concertacion to a narrower victory in the 2000 presidential election.
 His term ended on 11 March 2006, when Michelle Bachelet of the Socialist Party took office.
 Center-right businessman Sebastián Piñera, of National Renewal, assumed the presidency on 11 March 2010, after Bachelet's term expired.
-Bachelet returned to the office on 11 March 2014, being succeeded by Piñera in the following term (2018–2022).
+Bachelet returned to office on 11 March 2014, and was succeeded by Piñera in the following term (2018–2022).